pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/07-teams.md

 </TabList>

 An email confirmation is sent to the user.
-Users with an existing Pantheon account are immediately added to the Organization.
+Users with an existing Pantheon account are immediately added to the workspace.
 Users without existing accounts must first click the confirmation link in the email to create their account.

 ### Change a User's Role

-1. Go to the Workspace and select the **Team** tab.
+1. Go to the workspace and select the **Team** tab.

 1. Find and select the team member(s) whose role you wish to change.